influxdata/telegraf/plugins/processors/topk/README.md

   ## the selected fields of these groups of metrics and sorts the groups based
   ## these aggregations

   ## Over which tags should the aggregation be done.
-If set to n empty list is
+Globs can be specified, in
+  ## which case any tag matching the glob will aggregated over.
+If set to an
-  ## no aggregation over tags is done
+  ## empty list is no aggregation over tags is done
   # group_by = ['*']

   ## Wheter or not to also group by metric name